 Assessing your goods for import

 Goods that are not permitted into Australia will be forfeited to the Commonwealth and destroyed.
-Other goods may require treatment (at the importer’s expense) before they are permitted into Australia.
-The cost of treatment for international mail is A$95 per item.
+Some goods may require treatment (at the importer’s expense) before they are permitted into Australia.
+The cost of treatment for international mail is A$75 per item.
+Alternatively, some goods may need to be returned to the sender at a cost of A$95 per item.
 If any attempt has been made to conceal the goods, for example requesting the supplier to pack goods in a manner designed to hide or make them difficult to identify, the importer may be subject to an investigation and possible criminal prosecution.